NyaaCat/NyaaStats/README.md

 >If you want to deploy without nignx, you will need to change the router mode from `history` to `hash` [here](https://github.com/NyaaCat/NyaaStats/blob/713303de573ac36b9cd7ef8f20100aa3eb993273/web/src/router/index.js#L11).
 Remember to rebuild web pages.

+## Update player data

+Run `npm start` in the root folder of this project which means recreate the data folder and upload it to your web root.
+You don't need to run other commands everytime you update players' data but needed when we upgrade the code of our web client.

 # Credits
 The skin render is almost a copy from [NameMC](https://namemc.com).
 Thanks for their excellent work.